satnaing/group1/use-cases/use-case11.md

 ### Success End Condition

-A report is available for Scrum team to provide to organization.
+A report is available for User to provide to organization.

 ### Failed End Condition